JohnnyJayJay/JohnnyJayJay.github.io/content/md/posts/trisolaran-quantum-teleportation.md

 2. Quantum mechanics is not *local* in the sense of the theory of relativity: interacting with one system can influence another system *instantaneously*, no matter how far apart they are.
 Remember that relativity forbids *anything* travelling faster than the speed of light.
 But if I interact with a particle and that influences a particle on the other end of the universe without delay, something has happened that does not respect this speed limit!
    - this *non-locality* comes from the concept of *entanglement*, the idea that two quantum systems can be physically separate but still influence each other

 Aha!
 There is quantum entanglement again, the explanation for sophons in *The Three-Body Problem*.
-The surface-levle idea of how it might be used by sophons to transfer information instantaneously is pretty simple:
+The surface-level idea of how it might be used by sophons to transfer information instantaneously is pretty simple:

 1. You take two quantum particles (such as photons or protons)
 2. You entangle these particles such that the state of one determines that of the other